jamon/pi-pico-pio-quadrature-encoder/README.md

 See [python/quadrature.py](python/quadrature.py).

 # Example
-See src/2 state main.c for a 2 sub-state example that reads the value once per second and outputs it.
-See src/4 state main.c for a 4 sub-state example that reads the value once per second and outputs it.
+See [src/main.c](src/main.c) for an example that reads the value once per second and outputs it.

 # License
 Licensed under the [MIT License](LICENSE)